disenopc/disenopc/README.md

 ###

 <p align="left">I'm Patricia Capitanelli from Argentina.
 Business Administration graduate with a focus on digital business.
-Passionate about web development (HTML, CSS, JavaScript) and data analysis (SQL).<br><br>- 🔭 I am currently working as a freelancer on programming and data projects.<br>- 📚 I'm currently learning Python.<br>- ⚡ In my free time I run as a lifestyle.</p>
+Passionate about web development (HTML, CSS, JavaScript) and data analysis (SQL).<br><br>- 🔭 I am currently working as a freelancer on programming and data projects.<br>- 📚 I'm learning Python.<br>- ⚡ In my free time I run as a lifestyle.</p>

 ###